 Screw this.
 Lyrical analysis over.

 This song is both pathetic and disturbing.
 It lazily rips off the Jackson 5’s I Want You Back on nearly every level from the beat to the way it’s sung.
 Romeo isn’t the worst rapper out there, but he’s mediocre as fuck.
 His bars are nothing but basic bragging about how cool he is and how all the chicks want him.
 There’s no witty punchlines or wordplay or anything to make it entertaining.
 As I’ve ragged on constantly through the review, adding an adult woman to sing about how much she wants the then-underage Romeo adds an unneeded level of squick to the song.
-I don’t feel comfortable listening to the song.
-How did anyone not catch this when they making this?
+I don’t feel comfortable listening to it.
+How did anyone not catch this when they were making this?
 I know what some of you are thinking and I get it.
 This is obviously a vapid pop-rap song that panders to easily-impressed middle school girls and it’s probably bad taste to rag on a kid, but to not call out the shittiness of this song and others like it would be like not fixing a small hole in your shirt, the problem is only going to get bigger when it’s not fixed.
 Next Target Practice, we look at a song from a New York rapper who asks the hard-hitting important questions about America.

 SONGS OF THE WEEK